-[Also see Violence & Intuition and Violence & The Gift of Fear, and What to do if you're being stalked.]
+[Also see Violence & Intuition, Violence & The Gift of Fear, and What to do if you're being stalked.]

-A collision of head onto planet can kill - see here, here, here, here, here and here.
+A collision of head onto planet can kill (see here, here, here, here, here, here, here, here, here).

-In fact, you don't even need to physically harm someone to kill them - see here.
+In fact, you don't even need to physically harm someone to kill them (see here, here, here, here).

-Even silly arguments with loved ones can turn fatal - see here.
+Even silly arguments with loved ones can turn fatal (see here, here).